Many visitors to Texas have read about this well-known event, but want to know "When is the Tyler Azalea Trails held?"

 Today, over 100,000 people from all over the USA visit Tyler each spring to attend the Azalea Trail.
 Two marked routes exist today: the Lindsey Trail and the Dobbs Trail (see area map below).

-The 65th Annual Azalea Trail will be held from March 22 - April 8, 2024.
+The 66th Annual Azalea Trail will be held on March 21 - April 6, 2025.
 Signs directing visitors along the trails are posted well before the official dates.

 The trails display not only endless azaleas, but a high concentration of white and pink Dogwoods, Redbud trees, Japanese Maples, and spring bulbs such as tulips and daffodils.